basuhoward/krigsvold.org/heraldry.md

 The official arms are described as follows:

 > Quarterly; 1st and 4th, KRIGSVOLD; 2nd and 3rd MATIKONIS; overall, an
 > inescutcheon of HOWARD.
-Crest: A castle Eisenfarb.
-Supporters: On
+Crest--A castle Eisenfarb.
+Supporters--On
 > either side, a penguin Proper, each with the inner wing extended
 > supporting the shield, and crowned with an eastern crown Or, standing
 > upon a compartment of snow-covered rocks.
-Motto: Dies müssen wir
+Motto--Dies müssen wir
 > schützen, German for "This we must protect."
-Orders: Knight of the
+Orders--Knight of the
 > Snowflake.

 The inclusion of the Order of the Snowflake acknowledges Dr. Howard's